Xyaneon/LTUAssistant/README.md

 - The Python [SpeechRecognition][2] module for voice input
   - This might also require that the PyAudio packages are installed.
 On Ubuntu, this can be done by running `sudo apt-get install python-pyaudio python3-pyaudio`.
+  - It also may require flac command line tools.
+On Ubuntu, this can be done by running `sudo apt-get install flac`

 It currently runs on Ubuntu-based Linux systems, though we would like to implement cross-platform functionality soon.